malchare/categories-toolkit/readme.md

 ### Description

-The Categories toolkit app displays json data in the html view at address http://localhost:8000
+The Categories toolkit app displays json data in the html view at address http://localhost:8000.
+The application allows searching categories by name.
 Technology used: javascript framework angular, nodejs, bootstrap, sass

 ### Author